andrew-levy/react-native-ios-list/README.md

 #### `header`

-Content or text above the list
+Content or text above the list.

 > required: no
 >